Mirza (name)

+Mirza and Mirzad for men, and Mirzada for women are titles inherited by descendants of their mothers who hold the title Sharifa / Sayyida / Habiba / Lalla and their fathers who are not Sayyid / Sharif / Habib / Moulay / Sidi and do not have a title inherited from their father.

+A Mirza can inherit the titles Mirza, Mirzad and Mirzada to subsequent descendants while a Mirzada cannot be inherited to subsequent descendants.

-It is a historical royal and noble title, denoting the rank of a prince (mirza) or a princess (mirzadah or mirzada), high nobleman, distinguished military commander, or a scholar.
-Specifically, it was used as a title by (and today signifies patriarchal lineage to) the various Persian Empires, the Nogai Horde, Shirvanshahs and Circassians of the North Caucasus, the Mughals / Moguls of the Indian Subcontinent.
+It is a historical royal and noble title, denoting the rank of a prince (mirza or mirzad) or a princess (mirzada), high nobleman, distinguished military commander, or a scholar.
+Specifically, it was used as a title by (and today signifies patriarchal lineage to) the various Persian Empires, the Nogai Horde, Shirvanshahs and Circassians of the North Caucasus and the Mughals of the Indian subcontinent.
 It was also a title bestowed upon members of the highest aristocracies in Tatar states, such as the Khanates of Kazan and Astrakhan.

 Etymology

 Mirzadeh

-The original title Mīrzā or Merzāh is derived from the Persian term Mīrzādeh which literally means 'child of the Mīr' or 'child of the ruler'.
-Mīrzādeh in turn consists of the Arabic title Amīr (English: Emir), meaning 'commander' and the Persian suffix -zādeh (ـزاده, meaning 'son of' or 'lineage of').
-Due to vowel harmony in Turkic languages, the alternative pronunciation Morza (plural morzalar; derived from Persian) is also used.
+The original title Mīrzā or Mirzā is derived from the Persian term Mīrzāda which literally means 'child of the Mīr' or 'child of the ruler'.
+Mīrzāda in turn consists of the Arabic title Amīr (English: Emir), meaning 'commander' and the Persian suffix -zāda (meaning 'born of' or 'lineage of').
+Due to vowel harmony in Turkic languages, the alternative pronunciation Morza (plural Morzalar; derived from Persian) is also used.

 History

 Mirza first emerged during the 15th century as an appellative term for members of the Timurid dynasty, adopted in deference to their progenitor, the Central Asian conqueror Timur, who used Amir as his principal title.
-During the early Timurid period, Mirza preceded a prince's given name, therefore adhering to the Persian fashion, though subsequently the Turkish style was adopted, with the title instead being placed after.
+During the early Timurid era, Mirza preceded a prince's given name, therefore adhering to the Persian fashion, though subsequently the Turkish style was adopted, with the title instead being placed after.
 This was continued by later rulers such as the Aq Qoyunlus, Safavids, Ottomans and Mughals.

-Originally restricted to only kings and princes, the title eventually spread among other social groups, though only the former could have it placed after their given name.
+Originally restricted to only monarchs and princes, the title eventually spread among other social groups, though only the former could have it placed after their given name.
 During the 16th century, the Safavids conferred it upon high-ranking viziers such as Mirza Shah Hossein and Mirza Ata-Allah Isfahani.
-By the Qajar period, the title simply marked a person as a clerk or a literate man of consequence.
+By the Qajar era, the title simply marked a person as a clerk or a literate man of consequence.
 Writing in 1828, Frederic Shoberl records that "as a prefix to the name, it may be assumed by, or conferred on any person.
 It is right, however, to observe, that none but well-educated men, or such as follow respectable professions, or hold honourable posts, take the title of Mirza."